StanfordPL/stoke/README.md

 The files generated during the build process can be deleted by typing:

     $ make clean

-To delete STOKE's github-hosted software dependencies as well (this is useful if an error occurs during the first build), type:
+To delete STOKE's dependencies as well (this is useful if an error occurs during the first build), type:

     $ make dist_clean